203 SCHOOL LEAVER DATA - STUDENT

 Special Education

-Completion of minimum credit requirements of students without disabilities, the IEP, and access to services, employment, or education outside of public education.
+Completed minimum credit requirements of students without disabilities, the IEP, and demonstrated mastery of specific employability and self-help skills

 General Education